Capacity of an associative memory model on random graph architectures: Results

-\begin{rem}\normalfont It should be remarked that similar results were obtained by Komlos and Paturi \cite{KomlosPaturi1988}.
-In \cite{Komlos1993} even the case of regular graphs is treated.
+\begin{rem} It should be remarked that similar results were obtained by Komlos and Paturi~\cite{KomlosPaturi1988}.
+In \cite{Komlos1993}, even the case of regular graphs is treated.
 The results of these two authors were probably inspired by the results in \cite{MPRV}, where the maximum number of patterns that are (with high probability) fixed points of the retrieval dynamics is determined.
 A similar result to \cite{KomlosPaturi1988} for the Hopfield model on the complete graph is due to Burshtein \cite{Burshtein}, who shows that the capacity of the Hopfield model obtained in \cite{MPRV} does not change, if one starts with corrupted patterns and allows for several reconstruction steps.
-Also a bound for the number of necessary steps is given.
-This results is closely related to our result, and actually Burshtein is able to determine our $\alpha$ in the case of the Hopfield model on the complete graph.
+Also, a bound for the number of necessary steps is given.
+These results are closely related to our result, and actually Burshtein is able to determine our $\alpha$ in the case of the Hopfield model on the complete graph.
 However, while he is working only with a random corrupted input, we consider a worst case scenario since we require that all vectors at distance $[\varrho N ]$ from the originally stored pattern are attracted to this pattern by the retrieval dynamics.
 A similar result for a Hopfield model with $q>2$ different states was proven in \cite{LoweVermetqpotts}.

-These results are to be contrasted to the findings in \cite{newman}, \cite{loukianova}, or \cite{talagrand}.
-There one is satisfied with a corrupted input being attracted to some point ''close'' to the stored pattern.
+These results are to be contrasted to the findings in \cite{newman,loukianova} or \cite{talagrand}.
+There, one is satisfied with a corrupted input being attracted to some point ``close'' to the stored pattern.
 Naturally, the resulting capacities are larger.
-Also a bound on the number of iterations until this point is reached is not given. \end{rem}
+Also, a bound on the number of iterations until this point is reached is not given. \end{rem}

-We mainly want to apply our results to some random architectures, i.e. $G$ will be the realization of some random graph.
-The most popular model of a random graph is the Erd\"os-Renyi-graph $G(N,p)$.
-Here all the possible $\binom N 2$ edges occur with equal probability $p=p(N)$ independently of each other.
-Hopfield models on $G(N,p)$ have already been discussed in \cite{BG92}, \cite{talagrand}, or \cite{LV10}.
+We mainly want to apply our results to some random architectures, that is, $G$ will be the realization of some random graph.
+The most popular model of a random graph is the Erd\"os--Renyi graph $G(N,p)$.
+Here, all the possible ${ N\choose2}$ edges occur with equal probability $p=p(N)$ independently of each other.
+Hopfield models on $G(N,p)$ have already been discussed in \cite{BG92,talagrand} or \cite{LV10}.